-- TYPES-definitions of data types declared within a class - DATA-variables that contain state information for a class - METHODS (or member functions)-definitions of how a class interacts with other classes and structures - VIRTUAL METHODS-methods for an object that ensure that the method invoked is defined by the class from which the object was instantiated, regardless of type casting
+- TYPES: definitions of data types declared within a class - DATA: variables that contain state information for a class - METHODS (or member functions): definitions of how a class interacts with other classes and structures

+VIRTUAL METHODS: methods for an object that ensure that the method invoked is defined by the class from which the object was instantiated, regardless of type casting

 The list organization is customizable.
-For more information, see Appendix A, page 139.
+For more information, see Appendix A, "Customizing the Browser", page 135.

-10.2.7 C++ Relation List
+C++ Relation List